RiscadoA/planifie/README.md

   (eg: cron job).
 - `plan --status, -s` - Lists all tasks either due today, this week or this month.
 The interval can be set using the `--weekly, -W` and `--monthly, -M` options, the default being today.
-It can also take `--descriptio, -m` as an option, which makes the tasks' descriptions visible.
+It can also take `--description, -m` as an option, which makes the tasks' descriptions visible.

 ## Example usage